COVID-19 is a highly infectious disease caused by the novel coronavirus. It spreads through close personal contact with someone who has the virus.

 - not touching the eyes, nose, or mouth with unwashed hands

-- practicing physical distancing by staying 6 feet (2 meters) away from others in public places
+- practicing physical distancing by staying 6 feet, or 2 meters, away from others in public

-- covering their coughs and sneezes with a tissue or the elbow (not the hands)
+- covering coughs and sneezes with a tissue or inner elbow — not the hands

-- avoiding any contact with others who are sick, especially if they have a fever, cough, or both
+- avoiding all contact with people who are sick, especially if they have a fever, a cough, or both

-- keeping the immune system strong by getting at least 7 hours sleep per night and reducing stress levels as much as possible
+- keeping the immune system strong by getting at least 7 hours of sleep a night and reducing stress levels as much as possible

 - maintaining an adequate intake of food and fluids

-- trying to keep blood sugar levels under good control
+- trying to keep blood sugar levels in a healthy range

 Anyone with diabetes who develops symptoms of COVID-19 should contact their healthcare provider as soon as possible.

-Although people with diabetes are at risk of more serious complications from COVID-19, it is possible to reduce that risk by maintaining ideal blood sugar levels and following infection prevention measures.
+While people with diabetes may have an increased risk of serious COVID-19-related illness, it is possible to reduce that risk by maintaining healthy blood sugar levels and taking steps to protect the body from infections.